enasequence/ena-experiment-checklist/README.md

 # ExperimentChecklist
-For Experiment Checklists used for the ENA.
-The data and code here for generating and testing them.
+This generates JSON templates and JSON schemas for Experiment Checklists used for the ENA.
+There is a pair of JSON checklist template and JSON schema for each experiment type.

+The data and code in this repo.  generate these.

 ## Background